falchion10/macOS-Jailbreak/README.md

 # 2. Dyld Patches

-We will need to now begin patching dyld.
+We will now begin patching dyld.
 I'm going to stay organized and keep these files in a different directory

 `cd ~/Jailbreak`